“When we charge forward as one heartbeat, with clear values, we can change the world. This is the path to freedom.”

-The investment of HKD1,800 for six sessions (1.5 hours each) between April and June includes counselling and mentorship by Melissa Shadforth of The Collective Journey, support from mentor Tim King of EdVenture Niseko, insurance, hiking, campfire, first aid supplies, weekly, pre- and post-program communications with parents and carers of participants.
-There is a 10% discount for returning Trail Adventures program participants.
+The investment of HKD1,800 for six sessions (2 hours each) between September and November includes counselling and mentorship, insurance, hiking, campfire, first aid supplies, pre- and post-program communications with parents and carers of participants.

-We are accepting expressions of interest for a group adventure therapy program (maximum of six participants) starting on Wednesdays in April for young people with neurodivergence, including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Dyspraxia/Developmental Coordination Disorder (DCD), Dyslexia, Dyscalculia, Dysgraphia, Anxiety, or experiences without letters or labels attached.
+I’m accepting expressions of interest for a group adventure therapy program (maximum of six participants) starting on Thursdays in September for young people with neurodivergence, including Autism Spectrum Disorder (ASD), Attention Deficit Hyperactivity Disorder (ADHD), Dyspraxia/Developmental Coordination Disorder (DCD), Dyslexia, Dyscalculia, Dysgraphia, Anxiety, or experiences without letters or labels attached.

-The intention of this Adventure Therapy program is to find comfort in the collective and experience a sense of belonging while individually developing compassion and internal connections to find more ease in response to dysregulation in our way of being which can present as anxiety, fear, stress, anger, depression, low mood, perfectionism, low self esteem, or sense of self.
+The intention of this Adventure Therapy program is to find comfort in the collective and experience a sense of belonging.
+Participants may develop compassion and find more ease in response to dysregulation in their way of being which can present as anxiety, fear, stress, anger, depression, low mood, perfectionism, low self esteem, or sense of self.
 Through the program we can become more open to embracing the neurodiversity of the collective, develop self advocacy (the ability to understand and effectively communicate our needs to others), and find more peace in the state of flux between chaos and rigidity that can be experienced within and around us.

-The investment of HKD3,800 includes six group sessions (1.5 hours each) between April and June, an individual counselling session to assess readiness for the program (1 hour), and an individual post-program counselling session (1 hour) for all participants.
-The program includes counselling by Melissa Shadforth, insurance, hiking, campfire, and first aid supplies, plus weekly and pre/post-program communications with parents and carers of participants.
+The investment of HKD3,800 includes six group sessions (2 hours each) between September and November, an individual counselling session to assess readiness for the program (1 hour), and an individual post-program counselling session (1 hour) for all participants.
+The program includes counselling and mentoring, insurance, hiking, campfire, and first aid supplies, plus pre- and post-program communications with parents and carers of participants.

-The financial investment should not be a barrier to receiving support, and we invite you to reach out to discuss payment options or sponsorship.
+The financial investment should not be a barrier to receiving support, and I invite you to reach out to discuss payment options or sponsorship.

 Choose your Own Adventure Programs

-Bespoke programs for schools, home school students, school peer groups on scheduled CPDs (continuing professional development days for teachers), sports teams, community organisations, and other group opportunities and workshops are available on request.
+Bespoke programs for schools, home school students, school peer groups on scheduled continuing professional development days for teachers, sports teams, community organisations, and other group opportunities and workshops are available on request.

-Themes may include: claiming our strengths, body sovereignty, standing our ground, nourishing our mind and body, compassionate relationships, and redefining success.
+Themes may include: claiming our strengths, body sovereignty, standing our ground, nourishing our mind and body, compassionate relationships, the practice of non violence, and redefining success.

-The program includes mentoring by Melissa Shadforth, public liability insurance, hiking, campfire, and first aid supplies.
+The program includes counselling and mentoring, public liability insurance, hiking, campfire, and first aid supplies.

 Click on Learn More to sign up and receive further information when dates are released.